Shashi Tharoor, Nand Kishore Acharya among writers to receive Sahitya Akademi Award 2019

 Seven poets will be given the award -- Phukan Ch.
 Basumatary (Bodo), Nand Kishore Acharya (Hindi), Niba A Khandekar (Konkani), Kumar Manish Arvind (Maithili), V Madhusoodanan Nair (Malayalam), Anuradha Patil (Marathi), and Penna Madhusudan (Sanskrit).
 Joysree Goswami Mahanta (Assamese), L Birmangol Singh (Manipuri), Cho Dharman (Tamil) and Bandi Narayan Swami (Telugu) will receive the award for their novels.

-Three books of essay by Chinmoy Guha (Bengali), Om Sharma Jandriari (Dogri), and Ratilal Borisagar (Gujarati) were also named for the prestigious award.
-The winners will receive an engraved copper plate and Rs 1 lakh cash prize at a special function on February 25, 2020 in Delhi.
+Three books of the essay by Chinmoy Guha (Bengali), Om Sharma Jandriari (Dogri), and Ratilal Borisagar (Gujarati) were also named for the prestigious award.
+The winners will receive an engraved copper plate and Rs 1 lakh cash prize at a special function on February 25, 2020, in Delhi.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)